-Environmentally sensitive areas were identified at the Midlothian Campus including five stormwater management ponds and two streams.
+There are several environmentally sensitive areas at the Midlothian Campus including five stormwater management ponds and two streams.
 A detention pond is located in the western portion of the property and a retention pond is located in the eastern portion of the property.
 Two small VDOT detention ponds are located adjacent to campus entrances along Charter Colony Parkway.
 A detention pond is northwest of the Facilities Building.
 Two unnamed tributaries of Little Tomohawk Creek are located in the northern and southern portions of the property.
 Section 4 addresses environmentally sensitive areas.